Historical Society of Dayton Valley & Dayton Museum

-The history of Dayton is displayed in Nevada's second oldest schoolhouse, a structure that was built in 1865 during the town’s booming heyday.
-The Dayton Museum was established solely through volunteer effort in the early 1980s and is home to a fascinating selection of exhibits that share the history of the town.
+Dayton’s history is displayed in Nevada’s second oldest schoolhouse, a structure that was built in 1865 during the town’s booming heyday.
+The Dayton Museum was established in the early 1980s solely through the Historical Society of Dayton Valley, a nonprofit organization founded and run by volunteers.
+It is home to a fascinating selection of exhibits that share the history of the town and region.